OcampMaria/Coding-Quiz/README.md

 ## Usage
 <p>
 The application can be accessed through the GitHub pages link or the direct web link.
-Once on the web application, the user can click on the "Generate Password".
+Once on the web application, the user can click on the "Generate Password."
 When clicking on the button, the user will be prompted to select the criteria they would like their password to contain.
 After this, the screen will generate and return a random password.
 </p>

 ## Credits
 [w3schools](https://www.w3schools.com/html/)